SrGesus/rust-webserver/README.md

 ## /put_data
 The API is pretty simple, the put_data requests take in any amount of parameters and store them and their values as rust Strings.
-The curl POST requests have a limit of 1KiB per value of each parameter (1024 characters), the curl GET requests and the [webserver_tester](https://gitlab.com/psem/recruitment-software/recruitment-tasks/-/blob/main/resources/webserver_tester.py)'s requests have a greater limit.
+The multipart form POST requests have a limit of 1KiB per value of each parameter (1024 characters), the GET requests and the [webserver_tester](https://gitlab.com/psem/recruitment-software/recruitment-tasks/-/blob/main/resources/webserver_tester.py)'s POST urlencoded form requests have a greater limit.

-In the future Time will be a mandatory parameter.
+In the future Time will be a mandatory parameter because it will be needed for InfluxDB.

 The API returns the registered parameters and values in a random order in a json format:
 ```json